 In the second quarter of 2020, we added COVID-19 testing to our offering and began offering COVID-19 testing nationally in mid-November 2020.
-We are no longer performing COVID-19 testing following the shut-down of our laboratory operations.
+We are no longer performing COVID-19 testing following the shut-down of our Laboratory Operations.

-We are engaged in research and development activities with respect to tests under development and precision medicine product candidates.
-Following the Strategic Transformation, we are devoting substantially all of our resources to developing and perfecting our intellectual property rights, conducting research and development activities (including undertaking preclinical and clinical studies of our precision medicine product candidates), conducting clinical trials of our most advanced precision medicine product candidates, organizing and staffing our company, business planning and raising capital.
-We do not have any precision medicine products approved for sale, and we have not generated any revenue from precision medicine product sales.
+We are engaged in research and development activities with respect to therapeutics product candidates.
+Following the Strategic Transformation, we are devoting substantially all of our resources to developing and perfecting our intellectual property rights, conducting research and development activities (including undertaking preclinical and clinical studies of our therapeutics product candidates), conducting clinical trials of our most advanced therapeutics product candidates, organizing and staffing our company, business planning and raising capital.
+We do not have any therapeutics products approved for sale, and we have not generated any revenue from therapeutics product sales.

 Our business involves significant investment in research and development activities for the development of new products.
 We intend to continue investing in our pipeline of new products and technologies.
-We expect our investment in research and development to increase as we pursue regulatory approval of our Targeted Therapeutics and Oral Biotherapeutics product candidates and expand our pipeline of diagnostics device product candidates.
+We expect our investment in research and development to increase as we pursue regulatory approval of our targeted therapeutics and systemic therapeutics product candidates.
 The achievement of key development milestones is a key factor in evaluating our performance.